David-Corbett/theming-codekit/README.md

 ## Documentation

 TODO: add about how this documented
+Documentation for how to use the tools and scripts provided in this repo are available at <https://david-corbett.github.io/theming-codekit/>.

 ### Running documentation locally